jasongrimes/fretboardfoundation/_chapters/030-scales/050-natural-minor-scale.md

 The simplest way to visualize a scale is on a single guitar string.
 The scale semitones and tones are one and two frets apart.

+The two tetrachords of natural minor are shown in the next figure.

 The lower tetrachord is the common *minor* tetrachord (**1-2-b3-4**).